joycekang/joycekang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-*About*
+**About**

 Hello, World!
 I'm an MD/PhD student at [Harvard-MIT](https://www.hms.harvard.edu/md_phd/index.html) and an incoming dermatology resident at the [University of Pennsylvania](https://dermatology.upenn.edu/), following a Transitional Year at [MSKCC](https://www.mskcc.org/hcp-education-training/residencies/medicine-transitional-year-residency).
 My PhD in the [Raychaudhuri Lab](https://sites.broadinstitute.org/immunogenomics) focused on building scalable computational algorithms for single-cell genomics and human genetics.

-More recently, I've been exploring the intersection of AI and healthcare delivery.
+Recently, I've been exploring the intersection of AI and healthcare delivery.
 Alongside my training, I’ve worked as a data science consultant for companies including Prometheus Biosciences and Aditum Bio.
 Previously, I studied Computer Science at Stanford, where I wrote my honors thesis on metagenomics in the [Bhatt Lab](https://www.bhattlab.com/).

-*Education*
+**Education**

-•	Dermatology Residency @ University of Pennsylvania (2026-29)
+- Dermatology Residency @ University of Pennsylvania (2026-29)
-•	Transitional Year @ Memorial Sloan Kettering Cancer Center (2025-26)
+- Transitional Year @ Memorial Sloan Kettering Cancer Center (2025-26)
-•	MD @ Harvard-MIT Health Sciences & Technology (2018-25)
+- MD @ Harvard-MIT Health Sciences & Technology (2018-25)
-•	PhD in Biomedical Informatics @ Harvard (2020-23)
+- PhD in Biomedical Informatics @ Harvard (2020-23)
-•	BS in Computer Science @ Stanford (2014-18)
+- BS in Computer Science @ Stanford (2014-18)